camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ---

-This document describes the installation of Camunda BPM and its components on a vanilla [JBoss EAP 6](https://developers.redhat.com/products/eap/download) or vanilla [Wildfly Application Server / JBoss EAP 7](http://www.wildfly.org).
+This document describes the installation of Camunda Platform and its components on a vanilla [JBoss EAP 6](https://developers.redhat.com/products/eap/download) or vanilla [Wildfly Application Server / JBoss EAP 7](http://www.wildfly.org).

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:
 `$JBOSS_HOME`/`$WILDFLY_HOME` points to the JBoss/Wildfly application server main directory.
-`$PLATFORM_VERSION` denotes the version of the Camunda BPM platform you want to install or already have installed, e.g. `7.0.0`.
+`$PLATFORM_VERSION` denotes the version of the Camunda Platform you want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

 # Required Setup for JBoss EAP 6